Kernicterus Attorneys

 Information About Kernicterus & Medical Malpractice

 Kernicterus is a type of brain damage caused by very high levels of bilirubin in newborn infants.
-In states like New Jersey and Pennsylvania, it should now be considered a preventable birth injury.
+In states like New Jersey and Pennsylvania, kernicterus is often considered a preventable birth injury.

 What causes Kernicterus?